mpinardi/cucumber-performance/README.md

 Most likely each team will end up with something that is project specific and doesn't use the existing functional code base.

 ### The fix
+Cucumber Perf provides a level of automation ontop of Cucumber.
+Its a implimentation of a new concept (as far as i know) called Concurrent Behavior Driven Testing (CBDT).

 Cucumber perf provides a means to use your existing functional code without writing a single line of code.
 It provides the ability to run performance simulations with support for common load testing features:
 * Timed Tests